hajnalmt/home_dirs/README.md

 #### My used packages
 Git, GVim, Expect, Rsync, Tmux, Tcl, Vim

+#### Install my little setup
+If you already installed the packages mentioned above, the start the
+<code>./temp/setup_env.sh</code>
+script and open a new terminal.
+It will do every work for you.

 #### Good to know
 ###### git commit, vim Warning
 If you do not install Git and you are using the default Windows one, then